 2. Nail Plate

-Under the nail plate are keratinous stratums of skin cells containing quite a number of fat and water.
+Under the nail plate is a keratinous stratum of skin cells containing quite a number of fat and water.

 Apparently, the size and length of the matrix ascertain the width and thickness of our nail plate.

-The color of the nail is gotten from the blood that passes underneath it from the nail bed.
+The colour of the nail is gotten from the blood that passes underneath it from the nail bed.
 Its primary function is to protect the nail bed of the fingers and toes.

 3. The Free Edge